johnxu21/johnxu21.github.io/teaching/CS472/project/project.md

 2. **Meaningful Peer Reviews:** Additionally, each team member is required to conduct a **minimum of 6** meaningful peer reviews.
 Peer reviews can be performed on issues or pull requests raised by other team members.
 A meaningful peer review involves providing constructive feedback, suggestions for improvement, and ensuring adherence to project guidelines.
 3. **Distribution of Contributions:** To ensure balanced participation, team members should aim to have **at least 3** meaningful pull requests and 3 meaningful peer reviews in Design Portfolio II, and the remaining 3 of each in Design Portfolio III.
 4. **Clear Guidelines for Contributions:** Team members are encouraged to establish clear guidelines for meaningful contributions, starting from the logging of feature requests as issues.
 When submitting pull requests, they should thoroughly develop the requested feature, fix, or improvement and link the pull request to the corresponding issue for proper tracking and reference.
 Additionally, reviewers should carefully consider whether the issue has been adequately addressed before approving and merging the pull request.
+5. **Review of AI-Generated Code:** Reviewers should also ensure that contributors have followed the instructions for AI-generated code integration, as outlined in the project guidelines.
+This includes verifying the presence of annotations within the code comments, indicating the type of generator used and the level of human intervention performed (see [Instructions for AI-Generated Code in Team Projects](#instructions-for-ai-generated-code-in-team-projects) section).

 # 2. Instructions to the UML Diagrams